jrliv/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 12: May 12, 2017

+**Today's Progress**: Played with escape sequences and string literals.
+Started reviewing conditional statements.

+**Thoughts:** Had fun playing with escape sequences.
+Hope to get a good day in tomorrow.

 ### Day 11: May 11, 2017

 **Today's Progress**: Reviewed console input and output in C#.